chain4travel/camino-docs/docs/kyc/kyc.md

  1. Testnet Columbus: `0xcE2b8Ad41a4Cd4B3B718B4fAf2dad4351a015541`
  2. Mainnet Camino: `0x010000000000000000000000000000000000000a`

-> **_PLEASE NOTE:_**  No personal information will be saved to the Camino Blockchain or any other public ledger when using the Camino KYC verification.
+> No personal information will be saved to the Camino Blockchain or any other public ledger when using the Camino KYC verification.

 ## Who does the verification?